Kristie47/alx-low_level_programming/0x0A-argc_argv/README.md

-program that multiplies two numbers.
+program that prints the minimum number of coins to make change for an amount of money